nydhy/majka/README.md

 # Majka

-An app for beautiful mothers recovering from post-partum.
+An AI-driven app for beautiful mothers recovering from post-partum.